5 Ways to Attract Cardinals to a Bird Feeder

 5. Place Your Feeder Near a Tree or Brush

-Cardinals are skittish birds and will want to scout out any feeder.
-Birds in general want to feel safe and protected when they eat.
+Cardinals are skittish birds and will want to scout out a feeder.
+Birds want to feel safe and protected when they eat.
 Avoid putting your feeder in a wide-open space where cardinals will be exposed to potential predators.
 Cardinals especially love evergreen trees, which give them a lot of options for shelter.

 Aim to put your feeder near trees or brushes.
 At the same time, try to strike a balance so that squirrels can’t easily jump to your feeding station (this is less of a concern if you buy a squirrel-proof feeder).
 Squirrels can jump roughly 10 feet with ease!